shawnps/gengo_api_docs/content/index.md

 The online documentation here describes the resources comprising the official Gengo API.
 You can jump right in by browsing the resources on the right >>

 The current version of the Gengo API is v2.
 If you have any problems or requests please [contact support](mailto:support@gengo.com?subject=Gengo API Inquiry).
+We are also on IRC on [freenode](http://freenode.net/) in the channel __#Gengo__.
+Please stop by and ping us!

 For older versions of the Gengo API, you can view [previous API documentation](/legacy/).